Home modification (HM) assessments

 The NDIA needs sufficient evidence to decide which HM supports are reasonable and necessary to include in a participant’s plan.

-Where a participant requires home modifications (HM), their plan will include funding for a home modifications assessment.
-The plan should also include advice on the scope of the home modification to be assessed (for example, improved access to the bathroom).
+Plans include funding for a HM assessment and should also include advice on the scope of the home modification to be assessed (for example, improved access to the bathroom).

 - Guidance for Home Modifications Assessors (DOCX 214KB)

 - Guidance for Home Modifications Assessors (PDF 317KB).

 Using the HM assessment template ensures the NDIA has the information needed for planning and approval and helps avoids delays.

 Use the consent clause to ensure the participant has given the NDIA permission to discuss the assessment and/or quotes with the provider(s) concerned directly.

 Participants may follow different processes, depending on the scope and complexity of the proposed home modifications.